ST25R3916 NFC Reader Module

 The ST25R3916 NFC Reader Module is built around STMicroelectronics’ ST25R3916, one of the highest-performance NFC reader chips available.
 It delivers exceptional reading range across a wide range of tag types and protocols, including ISO 15693 tags readable at over 11 cm.
 This module is designed for demanding applications where reading distance, protocol coverage, and signal reliability matter.

 Recommended updated version: For new designs, please also check the ST25R3916B NFC Module.
-It uses the updated ST25R3916B IC, shares the same ELECHOUSE ST25R3916 software library, and is available as the newer B-version module.
+It uses the newer ST25R3916B IC, keeps a very similar ELECHOUSE module design and connector style, shares the same ELECHOUSE ST25R3916 software library, and uses a B-series capacitor arrangement for active wave shaping (AWS).

 Who This Module Is For